Nottingham College

 Nottingham College is one of the largest further education and higher education colleges in the United Kingdom.
-Based in the city of Nottingham in England, it provides education and training from pre-entry through to university-degree level at its 10 centres in the city and around Nottinghamshire.
+Based in Nottingham, England, it provides education and training from pre-entry through to university-degree level at its 10 centres in the city and around Nottinghamshire.

 History

 Nottingham College is an amalgamation of two former further education colleges – New College Nottingham and Central College Nottingham.

 New College Nottingham

-New College Nottingham (often stylised as ncn or NCN) was formed from Arnold and Carlton College, which opened in 1960; Basford Hall College of Further Education, which opened 1969; Clarendon College of Further Education, which was founded in 1919 and became a further-education college in 1948 whose current campus opened in 1960; and the High Pavement Sixth Form College, which was founded as a school in 1788 and has offered sixth form education since 1975; the current campus opened in 2001.
+New College Nottingham (often stylised as ncn or NCN) was formed from Arnold and Carlton College, Basford Hall College of Further Education, Clarendon College of Further Education, and the High Pavement Sixth Form College.
+The current campus opened in 2001.

-In December 2015 New College Nottingham underwent its new inspection framework Ofsted inspection and received a Grade 2 (Good) overall, having been rated Good in all individual categories.
+In December 2015, New College Nottingham underwent its new inspection framework Ofsted inspection and received a Grade 2 (Good) overall, having been rated Good in all individual categories.

 Central College Nottingham

 Central College Nottingham was a further education college based over ten sites in Nottinghamshire.
 The college was formed from the merger of Castle College Nottingham and South Nottingham College.
 South Nottingham College was founded in 1970 in West Bridgford, while Castle College Nottingham was founded on 1 June 2006 from the merger of Broxtowe College and The People's College in Nottingham.
 The People's College was the oldest further education college in England, having been founded in 1847.
 Following a public consultation, which ran from December 2010 to January 2011, it was decided that Castle College Nottingham and South Nottingham College should merge.
 The colleges officially merged on 1 July 2011.
 The merged college was renamed 'Central College Nottingham' in November 2012.